jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 Wrote a Book
 ===
-I wrote a book titled "Mastering Python for Finance", discussing the use of interfacing IbPy to Interactive Brokers' step by step.
+I wrote a book titled 'Mastering Python for Finance', discussing the interfacing of IbPy to Interactive Brokers step by step.
 A number of other topics such as analytics, algorithmic trading ideas, big data and financial theory are also discussed.
 You might find it useful.
 It is available on major sales channels including Amazon, Safari Online and Barnes & Noble, in paperback, Kindle and ebook.